Muchi Muchi Pork!

 Muchi Muchi Pork! (むちむちポーク！, Muchi Muchi Pōku!) is a 2007 arcade bullet hell cute 'em up developed by CAVE, and published by AMI.
-It was also ported to the Xbox 360 as part of the Muchi Muchi Pork!/Pink Sweets compilation disc produced by CAVE in February 2011.
+It was ported to the Xbox 360 as part of the Muchi Muchi Pork!/Pink Sweets compilation disc produced by CAVE in February 2011.
+An enhanced compilation called Muchi Muchi Pork & PinkSweets Boosted was announced for Windows, Nintendo Switch, and PlayStation 5 in May 2026, and will be released in October 2026.